 Output: 5.0

-In this example, we assigned the integer value 5 to the variable ‘a’.
-We then printed the value of the ‘a’ variable using the print() function.
+In this instance, we assigned the integer value 5 to the variable ‘a’.
+We then printed the value of ‘a’ using the print()

 float([x])

-In this syntax, the ‘x’ is optional.
-If ‘x’ exists, it represents the value that would be converted to a float.
+In this syntax, ‘x’ is optional.
+If ‘x’ is provided, it represents the value to be converted to a float.

-One of the most common uses of the float() method is working with mathematical calculations that require precise decimal points.
-For instance, let’s say we want to calculate the area of a square with the side length as 5.8 units.
+method is in mathematical calculations that necessitate precise decimal points.
+For example, let’s calculate the area of a square with a side length of 5.8 units.

 side_length = “5.8”